 One Hour Cinnamon Rolls

-- 2 cups all-purpose flour (spooned & leveled)
+- 2 cups (250 grams) all-purpose flour (spooned & leveled)

-- 2 tbsp. granulated sugar
+- 2 tablespoons (25 grams) granulated sugar

-- 4 tsp. baking powder
+- 4 teaspoons baking powder

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- 3/4 cup milk
+- 3/4 cup (180 ml) milk

-- 1 cup light brown sugar
+- 1 cup (200 grams) light or dark brown sugar

-- 2 tsp. cinnamon
+- 2 teaspoons cinnamon

-- 2 tbsp. butter softened
+- 2 tablespoons (30 grams) unsalted butter softened

-- 3 oz. cream cheese softened
+- 3 ounces (85 grams) brick-style cream cheese softened

-- 1/2 cup confectioners sugar
+- 1/2 cup ( 60 grams) confectioners sugar

-- 1/4 tsp. vanilla
+- 1/4 teaspoon vanilla extract

-- 1-2 tbsp. milk or as needed to thin frosting out
+- 1-2 tablespoons (15 to 30 ml) milk (or as needed to thin frosting out)

 - In a large bowl, whisk together the flour, sugar, baking powder, and salt.
 Cut in softened butter, then add in milk and stir just until the dough has formed.

-- For the filling - In a small bowl, mix together the brown sugar, cinnamon, and 3 tbsp. of the melted butter.
+- For the filling: In a small bowl, mix together the brown sugar, cinnamon, and 3 tbsp. of the melted butter.
 Reserve the extra tbsp. of butter to spread onto the dough.

 - On a clean and lightly floured surface, knead dough for about one minute.
 Using a rolling pin, roll the dough into a rectangle to about 1/4" thick.
-Spread the remaining tbsp. of melted butter onto the dough.
+Spread the remaining tablespoon of melted butter onto the dough.
 Evenly distribute the filling onto the dough, making sure to leave a little room at the edges uncovered.